colab-coop/bylaws/ARTICLE-3.markdown

 In the event that no group is named Board, the entire Member Body shall take on the duties of the Board.

 Those on the Board shall seek to engage members not serving to serve on future Board, and shall rotate themselves out of Board membership as frequently as pragmatically feasible in a manner that provides opportunities for all coop members to participate.

+#### Board Makeup Eventualities

+##### Board Member change of status

+When a Working Member on the Board becomes an Invested Member and there are more than two Board meetings left in their term:

+(i) The new Invested Member may choose to remain on the Board.
+(ii) The Invested Board Members (including the new Invested Member) are asked to consider stepping down.
+A new Working Member is selected to fill the seat.
+(iii) If no one steps down, a new Board is selected.
+(iv) If there are only one or two Board meetings left in the new Invested Member’s term, the Board membership doesn’t change.
+(The new Invested Member stays on the Board to finish out their term.)

+##### Board Member resignations

+A Board member may step down at any time:

+(i) If stepping down, a Board member must notify the Board in writing.
+(ii) If there are more than two Board meetings left in their term, they are replaced with a member of the same type using the usual selection process.
+(iii) If someone leaves CoLab they also automatically leave the Board.

+##### Absentee Board Member

+As soon as a Board Member knows they know that they will miss 3 or more meetings during their 1 year term:

+(i) The Board Member should resign as per above guidelines.
+(ii) If there are more than two Board meetings left in their term, the Board Member is replaced with a Member of the same type using the usual selection process.
+(iii) If someone is absent three times during their one-year term, they automatically step down and are replaced.

 ### Section 3.5 Org Areas and Working Groups